 Books, while old-school, remain one of the best ways to learn.
-They are simple to navigate (thank you, Table of Contents), easy to put down and also pick up, convenient for tracking your progress (bookmark, anyone?), and more thorough than the average video.
+They are simple to navigate, easy to put down and also pick up, and more thorough than the average video.
 They also promote long-term knowledge as opposed to temporary entertainment.

-In regards to the topic of housing, real estate, and personal finance, the subject has something to offer everyone.
+In regards to the topic of housing, real estate, and personal finance, the subject has something to offer to everyone.
 After all, what’s more universal than money, property, and the idea of home?
-Whether you deal with numbers every day, are curious about this housing “bubble” that everyone keeps talking about, want to improve the world, or want to eventually buy your own home, you can take something away from this diverse, complex, and yet undeniably personal subject.
+Whether you deal with numbers every day, are curious about this housing “bubble” that everyone keeps talking about, or want to eventually buy your own home, you can take something away from this diverse, complex, and yet undeniably personal subject.

 The Glass Castle

-Housing insecurity isn’t black and white.
+Housing insecurity is becoming more commonplace.
 By taking a look at the real-life accounts of journalist Jeannette Walls, you can start to unravel the scary, humorous, and at times bittersweet feelings of what it’s like to not know where “home” will be tomorrow.

 Follow Jeannette’s journey as she reconciles her past and present and finally allows herself to do what she enjoys most about writing: communicating with the world.